ForgottenGlory/Living-Skyrim-2/README.md

 1. In Mod Organizer 2, select SKSE from the drop-down menu next to the Run button and click Run.
 This is how Living Skyrim should always be launched.
 You can create a shortcut on your desktop if you wish using the Shortcut button under the Run button.
 2. Once Skyrim starts, create a new game. **Loading an old save at this point will corrupt that save, do not do this.**
 3. Create your character and name them whatever you’d like.
-4. **As soon as you gain control of your character, do nothing.** The mods are loading and this can take a little bit of time.
+4. **As soon as you gain control of your character, do nothing.** The mods are loading and this can take several minutes.
 You’ll see a list of mods initializing in the top left of the screen.
 5. Once you see that no more items are appearing in the list in the top left, you can proceed to the next steps.

 ### The MCM Settings